-University Email
+University Email and Picture

 Upon enrollment at the University, students are provided with a Brescia University email account which will be used by the University to send official communications to the student.
-Each student is responsible for any such official information sent to him/her by university administrators, faculty and staff.
+Each student is responsible for any such official information sent to him/her by the university administrators, faculty and staff.
 Students are advised to check their university email account inbox on a regular (daily is recommended) basis.
-Students can expect all correspondence from faculty to come to them from their Brescia email accounts.
+Students can expect all correspondence from full time and adjunct faculty to come to them from their Brescia email accounts.